-In addition to the vehicle VinFast produces 4 different models of electric scooters to meet the growing needs of Vietnam’s population, ranging from smaller, more affordable Feliz S scooter up to the larger, more powerful Theon S. Scooters are the backbone of transportation in Vietnam with the majority of citizens owning one or two scooters.
+Vietnamese upstart VinFast is best known for its full-sized electric vehicles but the vehicles making the biggest impact are of the two-wheeled variety.
+VinFast produces 4 different models of electric scooters to meet the growing needs of Vietnam’s population, ranging from smaller, more affordable Feliz S scooter up to the larger, more powerful Theon S. Scooters are the backbone of transportation in Vietnam with the majority of citizens owning one or two scooters.

-The streets of every city we visited were absolutely buzzing with scooters.
+While exploring the VinFast ecosystem in Vietnam, the streets of every city we visited were absolutely buzzing with scooters.
 It was a common sight in Hanoi to see two, three or even four people from a family riding on a single scooter.
-This is acceptable locally with up to two adults and children up to age 7, though locals tell us this is more of a suggestion than a hard and fast law.
-In addition to miniature humans, it was common to see scooters loaded up with groceries, goods for their shop, or supplies for a home repair project.
+Scooters are routinely used to carry up to four people and it’s common to see them cruising around city streets loaded up with people.
+These two-wheeled vehicles are used for much more than just moving people around and it was common to see scooters loaded up with groceries, goods for their shop, or supplies for a home repair project.
 They’re the ultimate utility vehicles in southeast Asia and VinFast is helping those very same scooter riders go electric.

 Disclaimer: VinFast paid for the author’s travel and accommodations to attend this tour.

-VinFast hosted us in Vietnam where we were able to not only see their electric scooter production lines, we were able to ride all four of their electric scooters on a short loop course.
-Let’s dive right into the manufacturing process, where we saw electric scooters being assembled at VinFast’s factory in Hai Phong, Vietnam.
+As part of our tour, we visited the electric scooter production lines at VinFast’s factory in Hai Phong, Vietnam and were able to spend a few minutes riding all four of their electric scooters on a short loop course.
+Let’s dive right into the manufacturing process, where we saw electric scooters being assembled.

 Scooter General Assembly

-While at the factory, we had the opportunity to dive deep into VinFast’s electric scooter General Assembly line and pick through every nook and cranny.
-As with most General Assembly lines, it is a fairly manual process and it was exciting for us to see a high percentage of the workers on the line were female.
-Manufacturing just about anywhere around the world, across industries, is traditionally male-dominated and in my informal survey, VinFast’s lines had the highest percentage of women of any factory I’ve been to.
+At the factory, we dove deep into VinFast’s electric scooter General Assembly line and picked through every nook and cranny.
+As with most General Assembly lines, it is a fairly manual process and it was impressive to see such a high percentage of female workers on the production line.
+Manufacturing just about anywhere around the world is traditionally male-dominated and in my informal survey, VinFast’s lines had the highest percentage of women of any factory I’ve been to.

-The assembly process starts with a naked frame, with more parts being bolted on as the station moves towards the end of the line.
 Most production lines have different stations for each component, with technicians specializing in a single task.
 VinFast took a different approach, staging all the parts needed for a single build at the front of the line, with a team of workers assembling the scooter from start to finish as it moves towards the end of the line.
+As the assembly station moved down the line on the metal conveyor, the team of technicians bolted on one part at a time.

-Forks, Suspension, motors, wiring, and batteries are added as the scooters move down the line on the moving conveyor floor.
+Forks, Suspension, motors, wiring, and batteries were added in order, with a completed scooter rolling off the line at the end.
 The battery packs for the scooters are also assembled locally in VinFast’s Battery Assembly factory and brought over to the scooter General Assembly line for installation.

-None of the components for eScooters are manufactured in the General Assembly area but instead sourced externally and brought into the area as needed on racks to expedite the overall flow of the assembly line.
-VinFast makes use of automated guided vehicles (AGVs) to move parts around and it was cool seeing the little guys tugging massive trains of parts around the area.
-AGVs have been used in manufacturing for decades, but it’s just one more way to automate the process and keep costs down.
+None of the components for eScooters were actually manufactured in the General Assembly area but instead sourced externally and brought into the area on racks to feed into the overall flow of the assembly line.
+VinFast uses automated guided vehicles (AGVs) to move parts around and it was cool seeing the little guys towing trains of parts around the General Assembly.
+AGVs have been used in manufacturing for decades and they continue to be a reliable way to automate another step in the production process.

-At the end of the production line, quality checks are performed to ensure everything was put on correctly.
-This is both for form and function, with checks to confirm the completed scooter functions properly and has all its panels lined up properly.
+At the end of the production line, quality checks were performed to ensure everything was assembled correctly.
+Checks are done to ensure the scooters functioned properly and that all the panel gaps were within tolerance.

 EV Charger Assembly